Build a rock for a FastAPI application

 View the application logs

-When deploying the FastAPI rock, you can always get the application logs via pebble:
+When deploying the FastAPI rock, we can always get the application logs via pebble:

 sudo docker exec fastapi-hello-world pebble logs fastapi

-As a result, Pebble will give you the logs for the fastapi service running inside the container.
-You should expect to see something similar to this:
+As a result, Pebble will give us the logs for the fastapi service running inside the container.
+We should expect to see something similar to this:

 2024-10-01T06:32:50.180Z [fastapi] INFO: Started server process [12]